PARTS AND ADVICE FOR YOUR 'OLDEN GOLDIE'

 This silencer came into my possession about 4 years ago.
 I paid little attention to it; it was just part of a load of stuff I bought.
 Then about two years later, deciding to do something with it, I noticed that it seemed remarkably intact.
 Anyone who knows these horseshoe silencers will know that the inlets are nearly always either rusted or missing completely.
 The inlets on this were perfect.

 The paint was a mess as were the chrome tips and the side panels were missing.
-Cleaning the old paint off, I was totally astonished to find that the whole body was nickel plated!
-In fact, it might even have been a dull chrome.
-I have had a number of these through my hands over the years, but never a nickel plated version!
+Cleaning the old paint off, I was totally astonished to find that the whole body appeared to be plated, cadmium or possibly nickel plated!
+I have had a number of these horseshoes through my hands over the years, but never a plated version!

 The body was almost perfect.
 Just some small areas where insignificant surface rust had started, as you can see in the pictures.
 I coated these with rust converter.